NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 KH-7 was an effective observation satellite that followed the Corona program.
 It contained an index (frame) camera and a single strip (pushbroom) camera.
-ASP does currently have a dedicated camera model for this camera, so we will have to try to approximate it with a pinhole model.
+ASP does not currently have a dedicated camera model for this camera, so we will have to try to approximate it with a pinhole model.
 Without a dedicated solution for this camera, you may only be able to get good results near the central region of the image.